zarghol/documentation-provider/README.md

 - [ ] Parameterized the route
 - [ ] Parameterized the log level for warning about the infos providers
-- [ ] allow to hide some routes to not display it on the page
+- [ ] Allow to hide some routes to not display it on the page
+- [ ] Allow to use a custom css ?
+Or at least a custom leaf template, and document the provided context

 ## Contribute